-- 10. COVID-19.
-Although we believe we have taken the proper steps and are making a good recovery from the impact of COVID-19 virus, the recent increase in new cases of COVID-19 and the course and severity of the virus in the following months, may have an economic and medical impact that would materially and adversely affect our business. - 11.
-Other changes in Domestic and Worldwide Economic Conditions.
+10. COVID-19.
+Although we believe we have taken the proper steps and have been making a good recovery from the impact of COVID-19 virus, any increase in new cases and mutations of COVID-19, may have an economic and medical impact that would materially and adversely affect our business.
+The mitigating effect of new vaccines is promising but cannot yet be determined.

+11. Other changes in Domestic and Worldwide Economic Conditions.
 We are subject to risk arising from adverse changes in general domestic and global economic and other conditions, including a prolonged period of the COVID-19 pandemic, recessions or economic slowdowns and disruptions of credit markets.
-Turbulence and uncertainty in the United States and international markets and economies may adversely affect our workforce, liquidity, financial condition, revenues, profitability and business operations generally. - Item 2 Unregistered Sales of Equity Securities and Use of Proceeds: None
+Turbulence and uncertainty in the United States and international markets and economies may adversely affect our workforce, liquidity, financial condition, revenues, profitability and business operations generally.

-Item 3 - Defaults Upon Senior Securities: None

-Item 4 - Mine Safety Disclosure: Not Applicable

-Item 5 - Other Information: None
+Item 2 - Unregistered Sales of Equity Securities and Use of Proceeds: None

-Item 6 - Exhibits and Reports on Form 8-K:

-- c) Exhibit 31.1 Certification.
+- Item 3 Defaults Upon Senior Securities: None - Item 4 Mine Safety Disclosure: Not Applicable - Item 5 Other Information: None - Item 6 Exhibits and Reports on Form 8-K: - a) Exhibit 31.1 Certification.
 See Exhibits - b) Exhibit 32.1 Certification.
-See Exhibits - c) Report on Form 8-K filed on September 29, 2020, Item 2.02: Results of Operations and Financial Condition for the fiscal year ended June 30, 2020.
+See Exhibits - c) Report on Form 8-K filed on February 16, 2021, Item 2.02: Results of Operations and Financial Condition for the fiscal quarter ended December 31, 2020.